cudoventures/cudos-docs/docs/node/overview/introduction.md

 ## What do Delegators do?

-Delegators bond or stake CUDOS to validators of their choice in return for a share of Validator rewards.
-The bonded CUDOS form the validators’ Voting Power.
-The validators with the most Voting Power are then selected for rewarding verification process.
+Delegators stake CUDOS to validators of their choice in return for a share of Validator rewards.
+The staked CUDOS form the validators’ Voting Power.
+The validators with the most Voting Power are then selected more often to propose blocks and earn more rewards.

 Tokens remain on the Delegator's wallets throughout and can be accessed again once un-delegated.
-The un-delegation process is quick and easy to perform.
+The un-delegation process is quick and easy to perform but there is an unbonding period of 21 days before tokens are released.

 ## Slashing and penalties

-A Validator's stake is slashed if they become unavailable or sign blocks at the same height.
-Their staked CUDOS (including CUDOS of users that delegated to them) can be slashed.
-The penalty depends on the severity of the violation.
+A slashing event occurs if two validators sign the same block with the same key (double signing) or if the validator becomes unavailable.
+A Validator's staked CUDOS (including CUDOS of users that delegated to them) can be slashed.

+Other penalties depends on the severity of the violation.

+A Validator is jailed if they miss 90% of the blocks in any interval of 19200 blocks.
+Tokens are slashed immediately at that point.
+(This equates to approximately 336 hours depending on the current block time in the network)

 A good Cudos validator needs to aim for 99.99% uptime and <0.01% missed blocks.